SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 One of the top San Francisco events in September is a cruise around the SF Bay.
 You will find more than a dozen options almost every day of the week.

-Top daytime cruises include the 60-minute Bay Cruise, the Escape from the Rock Cruise, and the high speed Rocketboat adventure.
+Top daytime cruises include the 60-minute Bay Cruise, the Escape from the Rock Cruise, and the 30-minute high-speed Rocketboat adventure.
 You can also head out on a Bridge to Bridge Cruise or a wine tasting.

 Our evening cruises are also popular.
 You can watch the sunset on a relaxing, casual cruise or dress up a bit for one of our dinner cruises.
-Our happy hour cruises are also popular and offer a few hours of cocktails on the water.
+Our happy hour cruises are also popular, offering a few hours of cocktails on the water.

 Here are the top picks for September.

-60-Minute Bay Cruise: The 60-minute cruise leaves from Fisherman's Wharf and takes you around the SF Bay.
+• 60-Minute Bay Cruise: The 1-hour cruise leaves from Fisherman's Wharf and takes you around the SF Bay.
 You will ride under the Golden Gate Bridge, near Sausalito, around Alcatraz, and return to Fisherman's Wharf.
-The narration along the way will tell you more about SF and our top attractions.
+The narration along the way will provide you with more information about SF and our top attractions.
 Check for ticket availability.

-Sunset Sailing Cruise: In September, the Sunset Sailing Cruise leaves Fisherman's Wharf at 6:30 pm in September.
+• Sunset Sailing Cruise: In September, the Sunset Sailing Cruise leaves Fisherman's Wharf at 6:30 pm.
 It includes two complimentary beverages, light appetizers, and 1.5 hours on the water.
 Check for tickets in September.

 Additional Cruises You Might Enjoy